 Female Sally Lightfoot crabs carry their eggs around with them on their stomachs until they hatch into the water.
 The larvae then swim out to deeper waters, where they consume phytoplankton and undergo a rapid series of moults.
 Eventually they undergo metamorphosis to become juvenile crabs and swim to shore, where they start to scavenge, becoming bigger and more colourful with each moult.
 These juveniles tend to travel in large groups until they reach maturity, after which they become largely solitary when not mating.
 When they are not mating or feeding, the crabs spend their time hiding in cracks in rocks.
 If they are disturbed, they may spray water or shed one of their legs as a defence mechanism.

-Where to see them: They can be seen feeding in large groups on most beaches and in shallow water.
+Where to see them: They can be seen feeding in large groups on most beaches and in shallow water all around the Islands.

 When to see them: Primarily during the day time, at all times of year.

 Threats: Galapagos lava herons, octopuses and tuna are native predators but they are also preyed on by introduced rats, cats and dogs.
 They could also be at risk from marine plastic pollution.